 “Every single page [of the Bible] is filled with the creativity of God and creativity given as a gift to his broken people to exercise.
 It is literally a book about making—God as an artist and creator, and we are mini-creators . . . partaking in the new creation that is coming and somehow tapping into that future reality now.”

-+ Mako Fujimura, visual artist and director of the Brehm Center for Worship, Theology, and the Arts, reflecting on the relationships among culture care, beauty, and suffering.
++ Mako Fujimura, visual artist and director of the Culture Care Initiative at the Brehm Center for Worship, Theology, and the Arts, reflecting on the relationships among culture care, beauty, and suffering.
 A community of artists and theologians reflected on these themes at the Brehm Center’s second annual Culture Care Summit, and explore more below.
-Listen to all of the lectures here.

 “Think about the metaphor of a garden when you think about culture care. . . .
 We are as gardeners who cultivate the soil; we tend to those plants so that they bear fruit.
 The vision of the Brehm Center is to provide a resource-rich ecosystem that allows for students and artists to understand their calling in the world.
 It’s for them to go out from here to the communities that they serve and bear fruit, thinking generatively about creating new things in those communities but also generationally, thinking about investing in the people in their community.”